Making the move

 We arrange for any external maintenance to your house/apartment and its facilities, and provide insurance for all the buildings.
 Customers need to make their own arrangements for contents insurance.
 The service charge also includes a regular window cleaning service.
 Repair and service contracts for lifts, central kitchen equipment and other plant and equipment are in place and all necessary checks are carried out as required to comply with manufacturer’s recommendations and legislative requirements.
 The communal areas are inspected by the handyperson to make sure that all lights and equipment are working correctly.
 They also arrange for PAT (portable appliance test) for all communal electrical equipment.
 Please note as an owner you will be responsible for the internal maintenance and redecoration of your house/apartment and for home contents insurance.

 Other costs at Hurst Place

-There are a number of car parking spaces available at Hurst Place and can be licenced for £500 per year.
-The licence is renewable every 12 months.
-One space can only be licenced per house/apartment.
-A number of restrictions apply, please speak to a member of the sales team.
+There are a number of car parking spaces available at Hurst Place, please speak to a member of the sales team.

 Deferred sinking fund contribution

 The sinking fund is a fund which we will build up over time and which will be available to meet the cost of major repairs and refurbishment works which are not covered by the monthly service charge.